On this page:

 Contact your bank or financial institution immediately and cancel all cards and accounts that may have been breached.

-Contact a credit reporting agency to check for unauthorised transactions.
+Contact a credit reporting agency (using this link takes you to the iDCare information sheet where it suggests to request a free credit report from ALL credit reporting agencies as some may gather credit information others have missed) to check for unauthorised transactions.
 It is advisable to check your credit report at least once per year for unauthorised inquiries made into your credit history.

 See more information including how to contact these credit report agencies.

 You can contact the Office of the Australian Information Commission on 1300 363 992, or view their